Blue Hill Public Library builds community through plant sale fundraiser

-BLUE HILL, Maine — In order to keep programs, book rentals and its Wi-Fi free, the Blue Hill Public Library puts on a few fundraisers throughout the year.
+BLUE HILL, Maine — In order to keep programs, book rentals, and its Wi-Fi free, the Blue Hill Public Library hosts a few fundraisers throughout the year.

 Until the end of the week, the library is hosting a plant sale with a wide variety of plants from local gardens.

-Those who work at the library say this is one of the most important fundraisers of the year.
+Those who work at the library said this is one of the most important fundraisers of the year.

 “It supports the library and our wonderful community, and also, you get incredible plants out of it.
 There are a lot of really wonderful native plants indoor and outdoor.
 It’s a win-win,” librarian Claire Malina said.